Fall Preview: Is it, maybe, back to normal at the movies? | Federal News Network

 “We’re all, I think, just trying to will it into existence as at least some version of what we knew before,” says Johnson.
 “As with everything, you kind of just have to dive into the pool and see what the water’s like.
 I’m really hoping that at least the illusion of normalcy holds.
 I guess that’s all normalcy is.”

-But “Glass Onion,” with Daniel Craig’s Benoit Blanc in a new mystery, is also a reminder of how much has changed.
+But “Glass Onion,” which stars Daniel Craig’s Benoit Blanc in a new mystery, is also a reminder of how much has changed.
 After “Knives Out” was a box-office hit for Lionsgate, grossing $311 million worldwide for Lionsgate, Netflix shelled out $450 million to snap up the rights to two sequels.
-And while exhibitors and the streaming company discussed a larger theatrical release for “Glass Onion” — a surefire hit if it did — a more modest rollout in theaters is expected before the films lands Dec.
+And while there were discussions about a larger theatrical release for “Glass Onion,” a more modest rollout in theaters is expected before the films lands Dec.
 23 on Netflix.

 The balance between theatrical and streaming remains unsettled.
 But after a summer box-office revival and an evolving outlook for streaming by Wall Street, theatrical moviegoing — with its billions in annual ticket sales and cultural footprint — is looking pretty good.
 For the first time in years, moviegoing has a strong wind at its back.
 Or at least it did until an especially slow August sapped momentum due largely to a dearth of new wide releases.

-Superhero films (“Black Adam,” Oct.
-21, starring Dwayne Johnson), kids movies (“Lyle Lyle Crocodile,” Oct.
-7), horror flicks (“Halloween Ends,” Oct.
-14) rom-coms (“Ticket to Paradise,” Oct.
-21, with Julia Roberts and George Clooney) and more high-flying adventures (“Devotion,” Nov.
-23) will also mix in, as will prominent titles from streamers.
-Those include Amazon’s “My Policeman” (Oct.
-21), with Harry Styles; and Netflix releases “Bardo” (in theaters Nov.
-4), by Alejandro González Iñárritu; “White Noise” (in theaters Nov.
-25) by Noah Baumbach; and Guillermo del Toro’s “Pinocchio” (streaming Dec.
-9).

 But if much of the fall movie season is about restoring what was lost the last few years, for some upcoming movies, change is the point.
 “Woman King” (Sept.
-16), directed by Gina Prince-Blythewood and starring Viola Davis, is muscular fact-based epic about a West African army of female warriors.
-To Prince-Blythewood, the filmmaker of “Love & Basketball” and “The Old Guard,” “Woman King” represents “the chance to reframe what it means to be female and feminine.”
+16), directed by Gina Prince-Bythewood and starring Viola Davis, is muscular fact-based epic about a West African army of female warriors.
+To Prince-Bythewood, the filmmaker of “Love and Basketball” and “The Old Guard,” “Woman King” represents “the chance to reframe what it means to be female and feminine.”

 “It’s a historic movie in many ways,” says Eichner.
 “That’s not something we thought about when we were first developing it.
 Nobody sits down and says, ‘Let’s write a historic movie.’
-We said, ‘Let’s make a hilarious movie.’
-It will make people laugh but it’s unlike anything the vast majority of people have seen.”
+We said, ‘Let’s make a hilarious movie.’”

-“Bros” and “Woman King” are productions meant to challenge the status quo of Hollywood.
-That’s also part of the nature of “She Said” (Nov.
-18), a dramatization of New York Times journalists Jodi Kantor and Megan Twohey’s investigation into movie mogul Harvey Weinstein.
-Sarah Polley’s “Women Talking” (Dec.
-2) likewise chronicles a real-life female uprising.
-It’s based on events from 2009, when Bolivian Mennonite women gathered together after having been drugged and raped by the men in their colony.

 Olivia Wilde’s buzzed-about “Don’t Worry Darling,” starring Florence Pugh and Harry Styles as a married couple living in a 1950s-style suburban nightmare-slash-male fantasy, approaches some similar themes through a science-fiction lens.